UPPS 08.01.16 - Facilities Leases

 CONFLICT OF INTEREST

 - Any Texas State employee intending to submit a competitive bid on space to be leased by the university should review UPPS No. 01.04.02, Ethics Policy.
 Also, the employee must provide written notification to the Texas Building and Procurement Commission, as well as the employee’s supervisor, stating an intention to bid, affiliation to the university, and state that submittal of a bid does not conflict with university policy.

 REVIEWER OF THIS UPPS

 Position Date Real Estate and Planning Manager February 1 E6Y

 CERTIFICATION OF STATEMENT

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Assistant Real Estate Director, senior reviewer of this UPPS
+Real Estate and Planning Manager; senior reviewer of this UPPS